Projected Richardson varieties and affine Schubert varieties: Combinatorial comparison

 \section{Combinatorial comparison}

-Let $G$ be a complex simple algebraic group, that is, a complex connected quasi-simple algebraic group of adjoint type.
+Let $G$ be a complex connected quasi-simple algebraic group.
 Let $B, B^-$ be opposite Borel subgroup of $G$ and $T=B \cap B^-$ be a maximal torus.
-Let $Q$ be the coroot lattice and $P$ be the coweight lattice.
+Let $Q$ be the coroot lattice and $P$ be the coweight lattice of $G$.
 We denote by $P^+$ the set of dominant coweights and $Q^+=Q \cap P^+$.
 Let $(\a_i)_{i \in S}$ be the set of simple roots determined by $(B, T)$.
 Let $R$ (resp. $R^+$, $R^-$) be the set of roots (resp. positive roots, negative roots).
 We denote by $W$ the Weyl group $N(T)/T$.
 For $i \in S$, we denote by $s_i$ the simple reflection corresponding to $i$.
 For $\alpha \in R$, we let $r_\alpha$ denote the corresponding reflection.